Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Pfaffian Calabi--Yau Threefolds

-where $s=c_{1}(\mathscr{E})+rt$ and $P$ is defined as;
+where $s=c_{1}(\mathscr{E})+rt$ and $P$ is defined as

 The first and third morphisms are given by taking the wedge product with $P$ and $P^{t}$ respectively.
-Note that, once we fix a basis of sections $\{e_{i}\}_{i=1}^{2r+1}$ of $\mathscr{E}$, $N$ is just a matrix and we have
+Once we fix a basis of sections $e_{1},\dots, e_{2r+1}$ of $\mathscr{E}$, $N$ may be expressed as a matrix and then $P$ is given by